Frog Fossils in Antarctica Offer Evidence of Warmer Past

 “Despite global cooling and the disappearance of the habitats of these groups over large areas from Antarctica to Patagonia, they maintained their relictual [population] occurrence in the Nothofagus forests of the central Chilean Andes,” according to the study.

 The report was published by Thomas Moers of the department of paleobiology at the Swedish Museum of Natural History.
-He did not immediately respond to a request for comment.
+In an email, Moers said the discovery of helmeted frog fossils is evidence of the dramatic impact climate change can have on species’ survival.

+“It tells us that whole ecosystems can be wiped out by global climate change, and that it might go fast,” Moers said.

+“Even in dramatic climate change, some (few!) species can survive if there are relict areas available,” he added.